hyperledger/fabric/docs/source/developapps/analysis.md

 this separation of information is really important.

 It's also worth remembering that paper 00001 may be bought and sold many times.
-For example, we might see the following transactions as paper 0001 changes ownership.
+Although we're skipping ahead a little in our scenario, let's examine what transactions we **might** see if paper 00001 changes ownership.

-A purchase by BigFund:
+If we have a purchase by BigFund:

 ```
 Txn = buy